JamesCoding888/JavaOCP20221017/README.md

 > StringArraydemo.java:
 - Description:

-		This session will tell you,
+		This program will tell you,
 		1) how to use "String[] java.lang.String.split(String regex)" for collecting the each name into String[]
 		2) how to use "Arrays.toString(name_of_stringArray)"
 		3) calculation of arrayLength, p.s., name_of_array.length